 About the Author:

-Carrie Daniel has been dancing since she could walk and has enjoyed her work and training as a professional actor, singer, dancer and teacher in many corners of the world.
+Carrie Daniel has been dancing since she could walk.
+She has enjoyed her work and training as a professional actor, singer, dancer and teacher in many corners of the world.

-Carrie attended the University of Oxford, where she was a member of the Oxford University Dramatic society and fell in love with the theatre.
+Carrie attended the University of Oxford, where she was a member of the Oxford University Dramatic society.
+There she fell in love with the theatre.
 She went on to train at London’s Mountview Academy before moving back to the states to finish her training at PCPA Theaterfest.

-After pursuing regional theatre opportunities in Washington, D.C., Carrie permanently relocated to LA.
-She has enjoyed various stage and screen opportunities, including an Ovation Award nominated production of Young Frankenstein: The Musical and, of late, a Super Bowl Commercial, in which she was a featured dancer and actress.
+After pursuing regional theatre opportunities in Washington, D.C.
+Carrie permanently relocated to LA.
+She has enjoyed various stage and screen opportunities, including an Ovation Award nominated production of Young Frankenstein: The Musical.
+And a Super Bowl Commercial, in which she was a featured dancer and actress.